wingersoft/traffic_light/README.md

 This project implements a reliable traffic light controller that manages state transitions and timing for two traffic lights at an intersection.
 The controller ensures safe and efficient traffic flow through carefully designed state transitions and includes multiple safety features to prevent accidents during light changes.

+The system also includes a maintenance mode with yellow flash functionality, activated via a mode switch input.

 ### Key Features

 - **Finite State Machine**: 5-state FSM with one-hot encoding for reliability
 - **Safety First**: Both-red state during all transitions to prevent accidents
 - **Precise Timing**: 32-bit counter with 16MHz clock for accurate state durations
 - **Direction Tracking**: Intelligent state management remembers transition history
+- **Maintenance Mode**: Yellow flash mode for maintenance situations
 - **FPGA Ready**: Compatible with TinyFPGA-B2 for hardware deployment
 - **Comprehensive Testing**: Full testbench with automated verification